-This homemade stromboli recipe is filled with cheesy layers of pizza goodness!
-Easy, quick, and sure to be a family favorite!
+This homemade stromboli recipe is loaded with cheesy, salami, ham and pepperoni!
+It’s easy to make and will be a family favorite dinner!

-We have a pizza night about once a week at our house.
-While we love to make a traditional homemade pizza, it’s also fun to make other yummy variations.
-Stromboli has all of the same delicious flavors but is rolled into an Italian pinwheel and then baked until crispy.
+Stromboli has all of the same delicious flavors of a traditional pizza but is rolled into an Italian pinwheel and then baked until crispy.
 It almost reminds me of a bigger version of our favorite pizza pinwheels or baked ham and cheese pinwheels.

-This homemade stromboli is filled with layers of pizza goodness and is so delicious!
-The crust is golden and crispy, with a cheesy inside filled with your favorite pizza sauce and meats.
+This homemade stromboli is filled with a cheesy inside filled with your favorite pizza sauce and meats.
 Plus it comes together super quickly, especially if you are using store-bought dough.
 We love to serve it with a chopped salad and a side of fruit.